 Amesbury PD: Car stolen, others broken into

 Nov.
-5—AMESBURY — One car was stolen and others broken into Thursday morning, according to Amesbury police.
+8—AMESBURY — A car was stolen and others broken into Thursday morning, according to police.

+The stolen car was later recovered in Rye, New Hampshire, and contained items reported stolen from vehicle break-ins in Kensington, New Hampshire.

-All of these breaks were "opportunistic" and if the vehicles were locked, the suspects moved on, police said.
+All of these were "opportunistic" and if the vehicles were locked, the burglars moved on, police said.

 "Residents are reminded to please lock your vehicles at night and bring your personal belongings — purses, wallets, laptops and cell phones — into your home after locking your car," Amesbury police Chief Craig Bailey said in a statement.